alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/devblog_content.md

 **Educational Content**

 My general rule of thumb here is to remember your audience/your content objectives.
-You'll get plenty of views for writing a blog post on something genric (a la "what is Python") but if your audience are developers, are they really searching for something this high-level?
+You'll accumulate plenty of vanity impressions for writing a blog post on something generic (a la "what is Python") but if your audience are developers, are they really searching for something this high-level?

 - \>> [Roboflow](https://blog.roboflow.com/what-is-coreml/)'s "ML in a minute".
 - \>> [Mozart Data](https://www.mozartdata.com/post/what-is-data-reliability)'s what is data reliability.